root-foundation/root/README.md

 Importantly, the notion of a venture-backed company allowed us to assign value to hope.
 The gap between the value of a company and reality (its revenue) is the company’s greatest feature.
 Being able to _transact_ shares of equity in this instrument enables venture capital financing.

 Today, we are at another inflection point.
-AI makes _all_ outcomes extreme, not just those in a few creative domains, invalidating debt as a viable means to finance anything.
+AGI makes _all_ outcomes extreme, not just those in a few creative domains, invalidating debt as a viable means to finance anything.
 This creates pressure for an instrument that sits _above_ companies: representing an individual’s equities across companies — i.e. _personal token_.

 Being able to _transact_ shares of equity in personal tokens enables individuals to access venture capital much more broadly.
 In the same way that a company enables us to assign value to hope in a particular expression, the personal token enables us to assign value to hope in an _individual_, across all of their expressions.